Fire and hail push insurers to rethink climate change risks

 In the past year, the reinsurer has focused more on drought as a driver of wildfire and has added a wildfire layer to one of its digital risk assessment tools, said Ernst Rauch, Munich Re’s global head of climate and public sector business development.
 The new tool is available for California, Colorado, Arizona, British Columbia and Alberta and other regions will be added gradually over time.

-Zurich Insurance said it plans to refine the way it models the risk of floods to distinguish between a house at high risk of flooding and another 10 metres away that is less at risk.
-Its current model works with distances of around 100 metres.
+Zurich (ZURN.S) Insurance said it plans to refine the way it models the risk of floods to distinguish between a house at high risk of flooding and another 10 meters away that is less at risk.
+Its current model works with distances of around 100 meters.

 It is also hiring two people to work specifically on climate risks as part of the catastrophe research and development team.

-London-based insurer Beazley, said it was involved in another innovation programme run by Lloyd’s and that it had already helped create new, specialised cover.
+London-based insurer Beazley BEZG.L, said it was involved in another innovation program run by Lloyd’s and that it had already helped create new, specialized cover.
 But the process was not easy, Beazley said.

 “These random events are very difficult to model and no one has done it before,” said Beazley Chief Executive Andrew Horton.
 “You only have to look at the Californian wildfires as an example.”

-Robert Muir-Wood, chief research officer at catastrophe risk modelling company Risk Management Solutions, said insurers tend to do the risk modelling after suffering big losses.
+Robert Muir-Wood, chief research officer at catastrophe risk modeling company Risk Management Solutions, said insurers tend to do the risk modeling after suffering big losses.

-“It can be hard to convince the insurance sector that they need to do some modelling of something which they haven’t yet seen the impact of,” he said.
-“Modelling is expensive, it’s going to take up time.”
+“It can be hard to convince the insurance sector that they need to do some modeling of something which they haven’t yet seen the impact of,” he said.
+“Modeling is expensive, it’s going to take up time.”

 Reporting by Lena Masri; additional reporting by Carolyn Cohn, Clara Denina, Simon Jessop and Noor Zainab Hussain; editing by Philippa Fletcher